 There’s no way around it: having sick kids blows.
-And when you have multiples, it blows even more because – inevitably – they are bound to pass the germs on to their unassuming sibling(s).
+And when twins get sick, it blows even more because – inevitably – they are bound to pass the germs on to their unassuming sibling(s).

 Consider it an act of love.